HammadRazaFarooqi/BrandVerseEcomm/docs/implementation-plan.md

-## BrandVerse Requirement Implementation Plan
+## Affi Mall Requirement Implementation Plan

 This document maps the 15 business requirements to concrete engineering tasks across frontend, backend, and infrastructure.
 Each task will be developed and delivered sequentially.